 Monthly: Complete the daily checks and test all emergency lights briefly to ensure they illuminate when mains power is removed.
 Upon restoring the mains power check that all mains healthy indicators are operating.
 Record the test results in the emergency lighting log book and ensure that all previously recorded and new faults are rectified.

 Annually: Complete all monthly tests but ensure that the fittings are illuminated for their full duration.

-At EFire we specialise in the design, installation and maintenance of all types of emergency lighting systems from simple self-contained units to large central battery systems.
+At EFire we specialise in the design, installation and maintenance of all types of emergency lighting systems in Yorkshire, Norfolk and Swindon, from simple self-contained units to large central battery systems.
 Our qualified and experienced design team are able to advise you on the types of systems available for your property and business type in accordance with current legislative and British Standard requirements.

 With the advancement of LED lighting technology EFire is able to offer an alternative means of illumination to that of traditional fluorescent and incandescent lamped fittings.
 LED emergency lighting systems provide a distinct advantage over traditional systems as the LED's have a life expectancy of 50,000hrs whereas traditional fittings require lamp changes at 5-6,000 hours, this significantly reduces ongoing maintenance and lamp replacement costs.

 The main benefits of installing LED emergency lights are:

 EFire installs a range of LED emergency lights that are certificated and comply with the requirements of British Standard 60598-2-22 2015.